-It is very important that you take additional vitamins and minerals after a gastric bypass as you no longer absorb sufficient amounts from food.
-Vitamin and mineral deficiency is an avoidable complication after gastric bypass surgery.
-Unfortunately, vitamin levels are hard to detect accurately in the body and you could possibly become deficient before you start to show signs or symptoms of being so.it is extremely important that you take the following prescribed supplements daily for life.
+It is very important that you take additional vitamins and minerals after surgery as you are eating such small amounts of food and it can be difficult to achieve a balanced diet.
+Vitamin and mineral deficiency is an avoidable complication after sleeve gastrectomy surgery.
+Unfortunately, vitamin levels are hard to detect accurately in the body and you could possibly become deficient before you start to show signs or symptoms, so.it is extremely important that you take the following prescribed supplements daily for life.